Dec 19, 2021

 jump toRECIPE

-Stuffed clams are great any time of year.
+Baked stuffed clams are great any time of year.
 They can be prepared for a warm-weather dinner alongside a simple salad or as an appetizer to complement a holiday dinner like the Feast of Seven Fishes.
 They can be made on the grill during summer or inside in the oven during colder months.
-This dish, also called “stuffies” is one of the regional dishes of New England, and is popular at many festivals and events in the area from Cape Cod to Newport.
-There are plenty of variations on the recipe though I’m making them the Rhode Island way.
+This dish, also called “stuffies” is one of the regional dishes of New England with many variations, and is popular at many festivals and events in the area from Cape Cod to Newport.

 Best Clams for This Recipe